 as Minorities at Risk Organizational Behavior (MAROB) and Big Allied and

-I am currently a Post-Doctoral Research Fellow in the School of Politics and International Studies at the University of Leeds.
-I work with Dr. Nick Robinson on research relating to the militarization of video games and social media.
-The goal of our project is to analyze how private military contractors, arms producers, and entertainment companies use social media to produce narratives about the military and war.
-We also seek to understand how audiences interpret and respond to militarized social media.
+From 2014 to December 2016 I was at the University of Leeds doing research on the militarization of video games and social media as part of the Militarization 2.0 project.
+The goal of our work was to analyze how private military contractors, arms producers, and entertainment companies use social media to produce narratives about the military and war.

-I graduated from the New Mexico Military Institute in 2002.
 I received my B.A. in Philosophy (with honors) and Political Science from Rutgers University in 2005.
-In 2013 I received my Ph.D. from the University at Albany, SUNY, where I wrote my dissertation on how soldiers make ethical decisions in counter-insurgency operations.
-I specialize in the areas of Political Theory and Comparative Politics.
+In 2013 I earned my Ph.D. from the University at Albany, SUNY, where I wrote my dissertation on how soldiers make ethical decisions in counter-insurgency operations and passed examinations in Political Theory and Comparative Politics.

-My main areas of research are security studies and contemporary political theory.
+My main area of research is security studies.
 I am particularly interested in new military technologies, militaristic narratives in video games and social media, just war theory, the ethics of political violence, and the protection of civilians during violent conflicts.

-I am always interested in hearing from people who have read my work or who share similar interest areas.
-Please feel free to contact me.
+I am always interested in hearing from people who have read my work or who share similar interests.
+Please feel free to contact me: